 "Over|State" by Adam Grossman Cohen

-The blinding light from his torch (I know, because I’ve been in front of it) is a light which cuts into the dark the way a sculptor cuts into stone.
-In the process [one which he then continues afterwards, taking it to its very limit in the printing], he reveals shape and detail; but its as much about his own private struggle as anything else’s.
+The blinding light from his torch (I know because I’ve been in front of it) is a light that cuts into the dark the way a sculptor cuts into stone.
+In the process [one which he then continues afterward, taking it to its very limit in the printing], he reveals shape and detail; but its as much about his own private struggle as anything else’s.

 Adam Grossman Cohen

 Adam is a New York City-born filmmaker and photographer based in Berlin.